fnannizzi/averaged_perceptron/README.md

 averaged_perceptron
 ===================

-Needed a generalized averaged perceptron.
-In folders, find specialized versions.
+Needed a generalized averaged perceptron for nlp.